nearmap/libddog/docs/MAINTAINER_GUIDE.md

 1. Make sure the API is in a consistent state (there are no half implemented features).
 2. Make sure that all CI jobs are green.
-3. Run the integration tests.
+3. Run the integration tests and visually inspect the dashboards.

 Create a commit for the release: